Bank of America credit card offers

-There are other things the card can brag about, like no annual fee and a 0% intro APR for your first 15 billing cycles for purchases, then (13.99% - 23.99% Variable APR on purchases and balance transfers), but again, the cash back is what gets this card noticed.
+There are other things the card can brag about, like no annual fee and a 0% intro APR for your first 15 billing cycles for purchases, then (13.99% - 23.99% Variable APR on purchases), but again, the cash back is what gets this card noticed.

 The rewards are plentiful - and it isn't a complicated card.
 So congratulations are apparently in order to the people who came up with this card - and the cardholders who get it.

 A few highlights:- The welcome bonus.
 You'll receive 25,000 points (worth $250 in travel), provided you spend $1,000 with the card in the first 90 days.

 - The rewards program.
 You'll get 1.5 points for every dollar spent.
 Generally, that translates into receiving $15 for travel for every $1,000 you spend.
 If you're spending money, anyway, at some point, you're going to realize that you've accumulated a lot of points to redeem for travel.
 If you're a Preferred Rewards member, you'll get even more points.

 - No foreign transaction fee.
 If there was one, we wouldn't be saying it was the best Bank of America card for travel, that's for sure.